PremHcl/ts-app-builder/root/README.md

   create the debug and production html files.
 Server is only used for debug, name, className and sdk are used for both.
   * package.json: This file lists the dependencies for grunt
+  * auth.json: This file should NOT be checked in.
+Create this to run the slow test specs.
+It should look like:
+    {
+        "username":"you@company.com",
+        "password":"secret"
+    }

 ## Usage of the grunt file
 ###Tasks